felixyeboah/go-nextjs/docker-compose.md

 docker-compose down
 ```

-To stop and remove volumes (will delete all data):
+To stop and remove volumes (will delete Redis data):
 ```bash
 docker-compose down -v
 ```